Community Health Emergency Preparedness

 Aurora Drew, Ph.D. is on the faculty at The Dartmouth Institute for Health Policy and Clinical Practice.
 She is a public health practitioner and teacher with a passion and experience bringing evidence to practice.
 She holds a Ph.D. from The Dartmouth Institute for Health Policy and Clinical Practice and a Master’s degree in Education from New York University.
 Aurora is currently a co-Investigator on a study of rural opioid use and infectious disease; teaches applied epidemiology and capstone classes in the public health program at Dartmouth; and consults with the Greater Sullivan County Public Health Network on their Community Health Improvement Plan.
 She also works with Synergy, Dartmouth’s Clinical and Translational Science Institute to advance opportunities for community engaged research.
 In her free time, Aurora practices yoga, parents teenagers, spends time on the water, and manages a Destination Imagination team.

 Manager, Community Health Improvement, Dartmouth-Hitchcock

-Barbara Farnsworth, MS, is Manager of Community Health Improvement at Dartmouth Hitchcock.
+Barbara Farnsworth is the Manager of Community Health Improvement at Dartmouth Hitchcock.
 Barbara manages several programs including Substance Misuse Prevention, Continuum of Care, Drug Free Communities and Emergency Preparedness through the Regional Public Health Networks in the Greater Sullivan County and Upper Valley regions.
 In addition, Barbara serves on the board of the Hartford Community Coalition, The Good Neighbor Health Clinic and Everybody Wins VT!